 After all brackets are removed, what's left of the bonding cement will be removed as well.
 Your gums may become slightly inflamed as a result, but this typically subsides within a few days, with careful brushing and flossing.

 After wire braces come off, your orthodontist will likely recommend a retainer.
 Retainers are necessary during the 'retention period' of orthodontic treatment after the braces have been removed, during which time the teeth are still relatively

 Your retainer will be specially made to fit your mouth.
-Your orthodontist will recommend whether you should to wear it full or part time during the months after your braces have been removed.
+Your orthodontist will recommend whether you should wear it full or part-time during the months after your braces have been removed.

 Once your braces have been removed, you may want to consider having your teeth whitened, as you may notice a substantial difference in

 Book your NO-OBLIGATION Consultation today with Coquitlam Family Orthodontics!